 Re-visiting your work isn’t something that happens often, so to come back again to refresh the Dundee Design Festival identity this year was an interesting opportunity.

-Last year’s identity was developed as a woven pattern using the factory’s surrounding shapes and the colour palette from the printing presses that once resided within the space.
+The first years identity was developed as a woven pattern using the factory’s surrounding shapes and the colour palette from the printing presses that once resided within the space at West Ward Works.

 This year’s festival looks more generally at the factory floor and production within design, and for me that was good opportunity to evolve the ideas started last year rather than start from scratch.

 One of the areas that I felt was lacking the previous year was the typographic design work.
 I focused heavily on pattern and creating a pattern that would be recognisable throughout the festival that, in many ways, type was a bit of a distraction and inconvenience to the visual identity.

 So for this year I wanted to swing that around and focus on type and how the pattern could evolve into a visual language.
 This began with looking at the shapes that were there and how these could be reconfigured to provide the foundations of letterforms.

 I experimented with different levels of detail eventually settling on a minimal approach with each letterform made from 2 elements that took the legibility as far as I felt it was safe to go within the context of the eventual use.